What this document is for

-This document provides further information on how Norfolk County Council’s concessionary fares service (the County Council) uses your personal information for passes to residents who are above the qualifying age, and for disabled passes to applicants who meet the relevant qualifying criteria.
+This privacy notice provides details on how Norfolk County Council’s concessionary fares service uses your personal information for passes to residents who are above the qualifying age and disabled passes to applicants who meet the relevant qualifying criteria.

 We use your personal information to process applications and replacement requests for a concessionary fares bus passes.